Obyedullahilmamun/Task-Master/README.md

 - [x] **MongoDB**: (Ensure the MongoDB version is compatible with Mongoose)

 ## Features
-- User authentication (Signup & Login)
-- Create, update, and delete tasks
-- Organize tasks into lists
-- Save user progress automatically
-- Responsive UI for better user experience
+Task Master provides secure user authentication, allowing users to sign up and log in safely.
+The application supports full task management, enabling users to create, update, and delete tasks, as well as organize them into categorized lists.
+User progress is saved automatically to ensure no data is lost.
+Additionally, the interface is fully responsive, offering a smooth experience across desktops, tablets, and mobile devices.

 ## Project GUI Overview